-Step 1: Optimizing S

-Given a fixed value of \mathbf{L} , Equation 1 decomposes into n independent optimization problems of the form:
+Step 1: Optimizing S Given a fixed L, Eq.
+(1) decomposes into n independent optimization problems of the form:

-Equation 2 is known as the sparse coding problem, and can be solved (approximately) using numerous tech-
+Eq.
+(2) is known as the sparse coding problem, and can be solved (approximately) using numerous techniques (e.g., Matching Pursuit (MP), Orthogonal MP, or the Lasso).